Jude Acers: Career

 He is also known for being a great showman, touring the country giving simultaneous chess exhibitions.
 He was twice the world record holder of having played the most opponents in a simultaneous exhibition.
 First against 117 opponents (1974, Lloyd Center, Portland, Oregon), then against 179 opponents (1976, Mid Island Plaza, Long Island, New York).
 The records were certified by the Guinness Book of World Records.

 Acers barely survived Hurricane Katrina and lived in a displaced persons camp for some time.
 As the city recovered, he returned to New Orleans and resumed his customary chess table in the French Quarter.

 Playing strength

 In September 2007, Acers defeated Bill Hook in the first round of the World Senior Championship held in Gmunden, Austria.
 Acers' result at the 17th World Senior Chess Championship received a FIDE performance rating of 2289.
 His current Fide Rating is 2229.

 Author/writer

 Acers has written or contributed to several chess books.
 Since 2008, he has been working on The Road which will be a book about his chess tours.
 He has annotated many American master-level games, along with Louis Ciamarra, for the Yugoslav-published series Chess Informant.

+Documentary

+In 2023, Acers was the subject of the documentary The Man in the Red Beret, directed by Derek Bridges.
+The film chronicles Acers's life and decades as a chess fixture in New Orleans' French Quarter.